OfficeDev/office-dev-program-docs/docs/office-365-dev-program-get-started.md

 <!--At this point, I copied the following sections from the wiki page and am not sure what the new experience will be. -->

-## Configure the Office 365 tenant
+## Configure the Office 365 subscription

 1. If not opened automatically, open the setup page.
 On the front of the admin page, there should be a **Go to setup** link to bring this up.